sandrex-endino/JS-Random-Num-Gen/README.md

 # JS-Random-Num-Gen

-a project to practice my HTML - CSS - JSS learnings
+a project to practice my HTML - CSS - JS learnings